alex-gutev/live_cells/docs-src/docs/basics/two-way-data-flow.md

 Without mutable computed cells and two-way data flow, this example would require that an `onChanged` event callback is added on the fields which does the parsing logic and then updates the values of the cells.
-Once again with we were able to implement all our logic in a declarative manner without a single `onChanged` callback.

-The benefits of using `CellTextField` and mutable computed cells are:
+The benefits of using `LiveTextField` and mutable computed cells are:

 * No need for a `TextEditingController` which you have to remember to `dispose`.
 * No manual synchronization of state between the `TextEditingController` and the widget `State` /